top of page

 Dorsiflexion is the movement where your shin moves forward over your foot.
 In skiing, you need enough of it to stand in the boot, move into the cuff and pressure the ski without collapsing somewhere else.

-If the boot puts you in a position that consumes too much ankle range before you even start skiing, the boot can feel like a wall.
+If the boot uses up too much of your available ankle movement before you even start skiing, the boot can feel like a wall.

 That is when skiers say:

-“I can’t get forward.”“I can’t flex the boot.”“I feel stuck in the back seat.”“My quads are burning.”“My boots feel dead.”
+“I can’t get forward.”“I can’t flex the boot.”“I feel stuck in the back seat.”“My quads are burning.”

 Sometimes the answer is not a softer boot.